rhoai-mlops/lab-instructions/docs/4-the-sound-check/2-trusty-ai.md

 We might want to see operational and model performance related metrics in the same dashboard.
 For that, we can extend our previous Grafana dashboard and have a good overview of how the model is doing.

 1. We define everything as code, including our dashboards.
 You can see the JSON definition of the dashboards in Gitea [here](https://gitea-gitea.<CLUSTER_DOMAIN>/<USER_NAME>/mlops-helmcharts/src/branch/main/charts/grafana/templates/grafana-dashboard-ml.yaml).
-In your code-server editor, open up `mlops-gitops/toolings/grafana/config.yaml` file and update as below:
+In your `<USER_NAME>-mlops-toolings` workbench (code-server) editor, open up `mlops-gitops/toolings/grafana/config.yaml` file and update as below:

     ```yaml
     chart_path: charts/grafana